 The Institute for Humane Studies (IHS) is committed to supporting exploration, discussion, and civil debate around ideas and issues important to the classical liberal intellectual tradition.
-As part of that commitment, we often partner with college and university professors to support on-campus lectures, panel discussions, and debates.
 We work with professors to identify appropriate scholars who foster productive and informed discussion in a context of civility and mutual respect.
 To that end, we expect that all speakers at IHS-supported programs and events, whether invited by IHS or the faculty partner, meet the following standards:

 Every IHS-sponsored event is an opportunity to engage in an open exchange of important ideas.
 Every event IHS supports, therefore, is designed to be academic in its content and tone, not politically partisan or polemical.
 Our default standard is that speakers possess a full-time academic affiliation and/or scholarly credentials.
 Exceptions may include professional journalists and non-academic public intellectuals who are affiliated with reputable media, research, or policy organizations and who are routinely read and cited by scholars in the relevant field.

 Tolerance, pluralism, intellectual humility, and a belief that all individuals possess inherent dignity are core values for IHS.
 While we invite intellectual challenge and debate, featured speakers at IHS-supported programs and events must adhere to and consistently demonstrate these core values.
 While we invite disagreement and debate about important issues, we select speakers with reputations for engaging their audience and fellow speakers with respect and civility.
 Speakers who advocate for bigotry or violence are not acceptable IHS partners.
 Nor are speakers who treat their intellectual opponents with contempt or scorn.